GandhiCloudLab/envizi-data-export/readme.md

-# Envizi Data Export Addon
+# Envizi Data Export AddOn

-This article explains about how to setup Envizi Dataflow automation for Data Export.
+This article explains about how to setup Envizi Dataflow automation to export Monthly DataSet using the Data Export AddOn.

+## PreRequisite

+Check with the Product team to enable `Data Export` AddOn in your Envizi instance.

 ## 1. Create Data Service for S3